-Dance pieces tackling both timeless and timely themes will be on display in "Catapult," a showcase of brand new works choreographed by graduating CU Boulder students.
+Dance pieces tackling both timeless and timely themes will be on display in Catapult, a showcase of brand-new works choreographed by graduating CU Boulder students.
 The show runs Feb.
-10-12 in CU’s Charlotte York Irey Theatre.
+10 to 12 in CU’s Charlotte York Irey Theatre.

 "I definitely think our times, politically, are getting very messy and very interesting," says Heather Woolley, one of the show’s choreographers.
 "Using dance as a way to research contemporary issues is important to the arts and what they stand for."

 In Woolley’s piece, dancers are dressed as animals who have adapted to 21st-century American life in different ways.
 A garden slug has coated itself in processed food to ward off predators, but it has taken a toll on her survival.
 Three hens have begun to resist a rooster’s patriarchal egg-laying mandates, but they can't bear to break from some of their domestic routines.

 Woolley says she wanted to use animals instead of people in order to "confront some of the tricky conversations we don’t like to have" in a more accessible way.